The Tarot

 4 – Experience of the Mind: The Emperor

-Experience ensues through the use of catalyst that has been processed by the Potentiated consciousness.
+Experience ensues through the use of catalyst that has been processed by the potentiated consciousness.
 It is represented by nobility in the Tarot because the use of the vast resources of the subconscious mind ennobles the conscious mind.

 5 – Significator of the Mind: The Hierophant